CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 * recovery payload: the payload associated with the recovery message.

-Example of a log entry created by G1, corresponding to locking an asset (phase 2.3 of the ODAP protocol) :
+Example of a log entry created by G1, corresponding to locking an asset (phase 2.3 of the SATP protocol) :

 ``{
 "sessionId": "4eb424c8-aead-4e9e-a321-a160ac3909ac",
 "seqNumber": 6,
 "phaseId": "lock",
-"sourceGatewayId": "5.47.165.186",
+"originGatewayId": "5.47.165.186",
-"sourceDltId": "Hyperledger-Fabric-JusticeChain",
+"originDltId": "Hyperledger-Fabric-JusticeChain",
-"targetGatewayId": "192.47.113.116",
+"destinationGatewayId": "192.47.113.116",
-"targetDltId": "Ethereum",
+"destinationDltId": "Ethereum",
 "timestamp": "1606157330",
 "payload": {
 "messageType": "2pc-log",